Socialite Evenings

-Socialite Evenings is Shobha De's first novel.
+Socialite Evenings (1989) is Shobha De's first novel.
 It describes Mumbai high society and explores the lives of bored, rich housewives trapped in loveless marriages and engaging in ill-fated extramarital affairs, smug selfish husbands who use their wives more for social respectability than for love, fashionable parties, false spiritual leaders, and a portrait of the general moral, spiritual and intellectual bankruptcy and decadence of the elite who have traded their traditional culture for Westernization and materialism.

 Plot summary

-Karuna, the main protagonist and narrator is caught up in a drab, boring life that she seeks to escape by writing memoirs.
-Her memoirs are successful and she achieves a measure of fame and pride in herself as she becomes an active socialite and eventually uses her newfound prominence as a celebrity to get herself a position as an advertising copywriter and creator of a television series.
+Karuna, the main protagonist and narrator, seeks a more glamorous wealthy lifestyle than that of her traditional, middle-class background.
+She pursues a career as a model, through which she meets the socialite Anjali.
+Following Anjali's model, Karuna marries a wealthy man.
+However, she finds that she is not satisfied living with her husband, who has little consideration for her.
+She has an affair with her husband's friend, and eventually divorces him.
+She writes successful memoirs, and achieves a measure of fame and pride in herself as she becomes an active socialite and eventually uses her newfound prominence as a celebrity to get herself a position as an advertising copywriter and creator of a television series.

-Literary significance & criticism

-Socialite Evenings was a critical disaster but a commercial success, likely due in part to its racy and controversial content, something that was unusual in India.
-It was criticized by traditional elements in Indian society.
-Although a novel, it closely parallels Shobha De's own rise to fame and appeared to be partially autobiographical.
+The novel's storyline parallels Shobha De's own rise to fame and appeared to be partially autobiographical.

+Reception

+Socialite Evenings received poor reviews at its release, with complaints that it relied too much on racy content without satisfying substance.
+In the years since its first publication, scholars have studied it as an example of women's oppression, especially in the realm of marriage.